Curtis Oda

-Curtis Oda (born January 4, 1953 in Ogden, Utah) is an American politician and a former Republican member of the Utah House of Representatives.
+Curtis Oda (born January 4, 1953) is an American politician and a former Republican member of the Utah House of Representatives.
 He represented District 14 from January 2005 through January 2017.
-Oda lives in Clearfield, Utah.

 Early life, education, and career

 Oda was born in Ogden, Utah.
-He attended Clearfield High School, and later attended both Weber State University and Utah State University, where he earned degrees in both business administration and economics, and business management and economics.
+He is of Japanese descent and had relatives who were interned during World War II.
+Oda attended Clearfield High School, and later attended both Weber State University and Utah State University, where he earned degrees in both business administration and economics, and business management and economics.
 He has been working as a private/casualty insurance agent since 1974, and currently works for Heiners Insurance Center.
-Oda and his wife, Nancy, have three children.
+Oda and his wife, Nancy, live in Clearfield, Utah and have three children.

 Political career

 Oda served as a State Delegate from 1991-2001 and a Davis County Delegate from 1991-2003 for the Republican Party.
 He also served as a member of the Davis County Republican Party Platform Committee from 1997-2003, and as a member of the Clearfield City Council from 1996-2003.
 He was first elected to the Utah House of Representatives on November 2, 2004.
 During the 2016 legislative session, he served on the House Health and Human Services Committee, and the House Law Enforcement and Criminal Justice Committee.